 In the current implementation we designate our mobile phones as the "leading" partner, or primary, in the Threshold Signature logic.
 The Secondary Seal is to run on a separate device, "signature only", without the means to affect the terms of any transactions such as the transfer values or the "inputs/outputs".
 Even if the secondary seal was compromised, the worst damage inflicted would be the denial of service without the possibility of producing incorrect transactions or losing crypto coins.

 We support the open source Electrum Wallet and BlueWallet in the first release with many more to come.

-Go to https://www.counterseal.net and press "Get Started" button on the top right.
+Go to https://www.counterseal.net and press the "Get Started" button on the top right.